 \section{Introduction}

-Since the early nineties, there has been an increasing interest for backward stochastic differential equations (BSDEs for short).
+Since the early nineties, there has been an increasing interest for backward stochastic differential equations (BSDEs).
 These equations have a wide range of applications in stochastic control, in finance or in partial differential equation theory.
-A particular class of BSDE is studied since few years: BSDEs with drivers of quadratic growth with respect to the variable $z$.
-This class arises, for example, in the context of utility optimization problems with exponential utility functions, or alternatively in questions related to risk minimization for the entropic risk measure (see e.g. \cite{Hu-Imkeller-Muller-05}).
-Many papers deal with existence and uniqueness of solution for such BSDEs: we refer the reader to \cite{Kobylanski-00,Lepeltier-SanMartin-98} when the terminal condition is bounded and \cite{Briand-Hu-06,Briand-Hu-08,Delbaen-Hu-Richou-09} for the unbounded case.
-Our concern is rather related to the simulation of BSDEs and more precisely time discretization of BSDEs coupled with a forward stochastic differential equation (SDE for short).
-Actually, the design of efficient algorithms which are able to solve BSDEs in any reasonable dimension has been intensively studied since the first work of Chevance~\cite{Chevance-97}, see for instance \cite{Zhang-04,Bouchard-Touzi-04,Gobet-Lemor-Warin-05}.
-But in all these works, the driver of the BSDE is a Lipschitz function with respect to $z$ and this assumption plays a key role in theirs proofs.
-In a recent paper, Cheridito and Stadje~\cite{Cheridito-Stadje-10} studied approximation of BSDEs by backward stochastic difference equations which are based on random walks instead of Brownian motions.
+A particular class of BSDE has been studied for a few years: BSDEs with drivers of quadratic growth with respect to the variable $z$.
+This class arises, for example, in the context of utility optimization problems with exponential utility functions or alternatively in questions related to risk minimization for the entropic risk measure (see, e.g., \cite{Hu-Imkeller-Muller-05}).
+Many papers deal with existence and uniqueness of solution for such BSDEs; we refer the reader to \cite {Kobylanski-00,Lepeltier-SanMartin-98} when the terminal condition is bounded and \cite{Briand-Hu-06,Briand-Hu-08,Delbaen-Hu-Richou-09} for the unbounded case.
+Our concern is rather related to the simulation of BSDEs and more precisely time discretization of BSDEs coupled with a forward stochastic differential equation (SDE).
+Actually, the design of efficient algorithms which are able to solve BSDEs in any reasonable dimension has been intensely studied since the first work of Chevance \cite{Chevance-97} (see, e.g., \cite {Zhang-04,Bouchard-Touzi-04,Gobet-Lemor-Warin-05}).
+But in all these works, the driver of the BSDE is a Lipschitz function with respect to $z$ and this assumption plays a key role in their proofs.
+In a recent paper, Cheridito and Stadje \cite{Cheridito-Stadje-10} studied approximation of BSDEs by backward stochastic difference equations which are based on random walks instead of Brownian motions.
 They obtain a convergence result when the driver has a subquadratic growth with respect to $z$ and they give an example where this approximation does not converge when the driver has a quadratic growth.
-To the best of our knowledge, the only work where the time approximation of a BSDE with a quadratic growth with respect to $z$ is studied is the one of Imkeller and Reis~\cite{Imkeller-dosReis-09}.
-Let notice that, when the driver has a specific form\footnote{Roughly speaking, the driver is a sum of a quadratic term $z \mapsto C\abs{z}^2$ and a function that has a linear growth with respect to $z$.}, it is possible to get around the problem by using an exponential transformation method (see~\cite{Imkeller-Reis-Zhang-10}) or by using results on fully coupled forward-backward differential equations (see~\cite{Delarue-Menozzi-06}).
+To the best of our knowledge, the only work where the time approximation of a BSDE with a quadratic growth with respect to $z$ is studied is the one of Imkeller and Reis \cite{Imkeller-dosReis-09}.
+Notice that, when the driver has a specific form (roughly speaking, the driver is a sum of a quadratic term $z \mapsto C\vert z\vert^2$ and a function that has a linear growth with respect to $z$), it is possible to get around the problem by using an exponential transformation method (see \cite {Imkeller-Reis-Zhang-10}) or by using results on fully coupled forward--backward differential equations (see \cite{Delarue-Menozzi-06}).